writethedocs/www/docs/conf/portland/2018/news/announcing-speakers.rst

 * Neal Kaplan – `Where do I start?
 The art and practice of documentation triage <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-neal-kaplan>`_
 * Sarah Day – `Starting from Scratch: Finding and Hiring Junior Writers <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-sarah-day>`_
 * Steve Stegelin – `Graphic Content Warning: The Pros, Cons, and Alternatives to Screenshots <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-steve-stegelin>`_
-* Ted Hudek – `Six Essential Tips for the Enlightened Tech Writer <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-ted-hudek>`_
+* Ted Hudek – `7 Essential Tips for the Enlightened Tech Writer <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-ted-hudek>`_
 * Thursday Bram – `What They Don't Tell You About Creating New Style Guides <http://www.writethedocs.org/conf/portland/2018/speakers/#speaker-portland-2018-thursday-bram>`_

 You can head over to the `Speakers page <http://www.writethedocs.org/conf/portland/2018/speakers/>`_ to see the full abstracts.
 We hope there’s something there for everyone to enjoy, and also something that will stretch your horizons a bit.